KajaDabrowska/ToDo/README.md

 }
 ```

-- Stoped forgeting to use the TS template for React (or so I hope 🥺)
+- Stopped forgeting to use the TS template for React (or so I hope 🥺)

 ```bash
 npx create-react-app my-app --template typescript